 The Technical Bodies shall consider the below aspects when drafting harmonized standards.

-The TC secretary shall confirm that the draft standard is covered by a standardization request or mandate and that the information is correctly displayed on Projex-Online.
-If not, a possible way forward is to propose the European Commission to add this work item in a (revised) standardization request.
+The TC secretary shall confirm that the draft standard is covered by a Standardization Request or mandate and that the information is correctly displayed on Projex-Online.
+If not, a possible way forward is to propose the European Commission to add this work item in a (revised) Standardization Request.
 In case the information on Projex-Online on a Standardization Request, mandate or the EU legislation needs to be corrected, the TC Secretary needs to contact the CCMC Project Manager.

 When a TC is revising a standard, the significant changes with respect to the previous edition must be precisely described in the Foreword of the standard.
 The list of the significant changes with respect to the previous edition is an important element useful to standard users.
 It should not be vague.
 When the list of significant technical changes is extensive, it may be included in an Informative Annex.
 A reference to that annex shall be included in the Foreword, preferably after the generic sentence that refers to the superseded document.